Managing joining lists

-- Scouts, Explorer Scouts and Scout Network: no recommended maximum size
+- Scout Troops, Explorer Units, Scout Network: no recommended maximum size

 Secondly, consider the number of adults available in the section.
-The appointed leader should ensure there are the correct number of adults present at every meeting, as outlined in POR.
+The appointed volunteer should make sure there're the correct number of adults present at every meeting, as outlined in POR.

 Some useful approaches

 - If the limiting factor is the amount of adult helpers, your focus will be the recruitment of more adult support.
-Use the six step approach to ensure you are recruiting the type of adults you and the section need.
+Use the recruitment cycle to make sure you're recruiting the type of adults you and the section need.

 - Be flexible and consider all your options.
-Considering a parent rota, having several Section Assistants to alternate at meetings or look at seeking help from your local Scout Active Support Unit.
+Considering an adult rota, having several Section Assistants to alternate at meetings, or look at seeking help from your local Scout Active Support Unit.

 - To double capacity, try running back-to-back meetings or having a different set of young people every other week.
-Only one programme and leadership team would be needed.
-A different person could assume the role of ‘the leader’ at each meeting to spread the work load.
+Only one volunteer team would be needed.
+A different person could assume the role of ‘the leader in charge’ at each meeting to spread the work load.